 Don’t worry — this is no fad diet.
 It’s actually pretty simple and straightforward:

-Each day, you eat over a 12 hour period, and fast for the remaining 12.
-If you’re thinking, “but won’t I be super hungry if I don’t eat for 12 hours???”, no worries.
+Each day, you eat over a 12-hour period and fast for the remaining 12.
+If you’re thinking, “But won’t I be super hungry if I don’t eat for 12 hours???” no worries.
 We have some tips and tricks to help you adapt.

 Plus, one huge bonus: no counting calories!!
 You can eat in the way that best suits you without having to log every mouthful in some elaborate spreadsheet.
 We’ll give you some pointers later that’ll help you both enjoy your food and hit your goals.